puppetlabs/puppetlabs-pecdm/README.md

 ## Limitations

-Only supports what peadm supports and AWS does not currently have parity with the GCP provider, e.g. AWS ignores a few parameters
+Only supports what peadm supports and not all supporting Terraform modules have parity with each other.